-Nancy Fishman, MPH, is a senior program officer in the Research and Evaluation unit at the Robert Wood Johnson Foundation.
-She is a member of the Human Capital team, working in the area of program evaluation, and a program officer for various research projects.
+Nancy Fishman, MPH, is a senior program officer in the Research-Evaluation-Learning unit at the Robert Wood Johnson Foundation, working in the area of program evaluation, and a program officer for various research projects.
 She believes strongly in the power of good research and in the goal of “getting solid information out to inform health care programs that change people’s lives.”

 Fishman also produces Scorecard, an annual report on RWJF’s organizational performance, which she describes as “the Foundation evaluating itself.”
 Data for Scorecard, which is presented to the Foundation’s trustees, management, and staff comes from surveys of grantees, staff, and key stakeholders in the field, as well as from administrative data.